hesampakdaman/resume/resume.typ

     role: "Machine Learning Engineer",
     start_date: "Feb 2021",
     end_date: "Mar 2022",
     description: "Consulted for a California-based client, ensuring data quality through an extensible scoring library for dataset validation.
-Provided data insights to the team and developed a library to compute metrics for 1D video segmentation, improving accuracy in distinguishing programs from commercials.
+Provided data insights to the team and developed a library to compute IoU metrics for 1D video segmentation, improving accuracy in distinguishing programs from commercials.
 Built a smoothing library to refine model outputs, reducing classification noise and improving prediction consistency.",
     skills: (
         "Matplotlib",
         "NumPy",